 “London is a modern Babylon; Paris has aped imperial Rome, and may share its catastrophe.
 But what do the sages say to DAMASCUS?…it still exists and still flourishes; is full of life, wealth and enjoyment.
 Here is a city that has quaffed the magical elixir and secured the philosopher’s stone, that is always young and always rich.
 As yet, the disciples of progress have not been able exactly to match this instance of Damascus, but it is said that they have great faith in the future of BIRKENHEAD.”
 (Tancred, Benjamin Disraeli)

-In 1847 Birkenhead Park opened, which was the first purpose-built public park in the world; in 1860, Birkenhead introduced the first public tramway in Europe.
+In 1847 Birkenhead Park opened as the first purpose-built public park in the world; in 1860, Birkenhead introduced the first public tramway in Europe.
 The docks expanded and, in partnership with Liverpool, traded across the globe while Laird’s shipbuilders (later Cammell Laird) became one of the most important ship yards in the world, building for private, commercial and naval clients.

-It was in this atmosphere of enterprise, that the intellectuals of the town felt a museum and art gallery was important for the prestige of Birkenhead.
-In the 1890’s the ruins of Birkenhead Priory were bought by public subscription, fully restored and presented to the Borough Council.
+It was in this atmosphere of enterprise that the intellectuals of the town felt a museum and art gallery was important for the prestige of Birkenhead.
+History was already being preserved: in the 1890’s the ruins of Birkenhead Priory were bought by public subscription, fully restored and presented to the Borough Council.
 A suitable building for a museum and art gallery came available in 1909 with the opening of a new Public Library, funded by Andrew Carnegie, the Scottish philanthropist.
-The Birkenhead Art Club, which had many rich and influential members, many of them town councillors, brought pressure to bear and the old Library was converted and a collection began to be formed.
+The Birkenhead Art Club, which had many rich and influential members – many of them town councillors – brought pressure to bear.
+The old library was converted in 1912, and a collection began to be formed.
 The Mayor of Birkenhead, A.W.
 Willmer, from the family that owned the town’s principal newspaper the Birkenhead News, devoted his £500 mayor’s salary to the purchase of paintings for the new art gallery and many of the ‘great and good’ gave items from their own collections.

 Some significant paintings had already been presented to the town for exhibition in the magnificent Town Hall in Hamilton Square.
 These included T.S.
-Cooper’s huge vision of the Battle of Waterloo, painted in 1847 in the hope of its being bought for the new Palace of Westminster, but rejected; also, the one-time Royal Academy president C.L.
+Cooper’s huge vision of the Battle of Waterloo, painted in 1847, and the one-time Royal Academy president C.L.
 Eastlake’s Brutus exhorting the Romans to revenge the death of Lucretia, painted early in his career in 1813 and severely neo-classical.
 Both of these were given to the town by John Williamson, a Scottish-born Birkenhead resident who made his considerable wealth from shipping, insurance and trade with South America, and as a director of the Cunard shipping line.
 It was a bequest from Williamson, and a further one from his son Patrick, that gave Birkenhead the money to build a new art gallery to replace the converted library.

-The first watercolour in the whole gallery collection is Henry Meynell Rheam’s Green and Blue, which is number 7 in the accession register, and is one of the pictures purchased out of the Birkenhead Mayor’s annuity: Rheam was an artist who had left Birkenhead to establish himself in Cornwall, then one of the most fashionable centres for British artists, but he evidently retained his reputation in his home town, as had Philip Wilson Steer.
-A major oil painting was bought from him at that time, followed by two other paintings during his life and a very significant group from his studio sale and after.
+The first watercolour in the gallery collection is Henry Meynell Rheam’s Green and Blue, number 7 in the accession register, and is one of the pictures purchased out of the Birkenhead Mayor’s annuity.
+Rheam was an artist who had left Birkenhead to establish himself in Cornwall, then one of the most fashionable centres for British artists, but he evidently retained his reputation in his home town – as had Philip Wilson Steer.
+A major oil painting was bought from Wilson Steer at this time, followed by two other paintings during his life and a very significant group from his studio sale and after.
 The Williamson now owns 48 paintings by Wilson Steer, by no means the largest group by a single artist but certainly unparalleled for an artist of such significance.
-Each phase of the artist’s work, including the oil sketch for his Self-portrait in the Uffizi Gallery * , Florence, is represented except for his most French and Impressionist work, which in his lifetime was considered by many to be an aberration and not his finest work.
+Each phase of the artist’s work, including the oil sketch for his Self-Portrait in the Uffizi Gallery, Florence, is represented except for his most French and Impressionist work, which in his lifetime was considered by many to be an aberration and not his finest work.
 Subsequent art historians and collectors have disagreed and it is on those few paintings, rather than the bulk of his work in all its variety, that he is today hailed as significant.
 Many of the Steer paintings were acquired with the aid of the charity, the National Arts- Collections Fund, and were the gift of various members of the artist’s family.
-In addition, the Contemporary Arts Society was a considerable benefactor to the Birkenhead collection, presenting the Stanley Spencer Self-portrait and a wide range of other works of art and craft.
+In addition, the Contemporary Arts Society was a considerable benefactor to the Birkenhead collection, presenting the Stanley Spencer Self-Portrait and a wide range of other works of art and craft.

 Collecting today is a rather different affair.
 The Curators do not now have the influence of the same kind of interested private collectors sitting on committees, who had both the personal wealth and privileged contacts to aid both the gallery’s and the collection’s development.
-At the same time, we now have a purchase fund inadequate to buy in the same quantity and at the same level as before.
-The Williamson’s collection does, however, extend each year concentrating on its strengths in artists with local connections.
+The Williamson’s collection does however continue to extend each year, concentrating on its strengths in artists with local connections.
 The tier of artists that maintains a high local or regional profile, but just misses the major national and international scene, is an excellent barometer of artistic style.
-Artists who were prominent on Merseyside, many of them having been students or teachers in Liverpool or Birkenhead, are well represented.
+Artists who have been prominent on Merseyside, many of them having been students or teachers in Liverpool or Birkenhead, are well represented.
 Very many of these painted extensively in North Wales, often retiring to live there, and the area’s links with galleries and artists in Wales are just as strong today .
 Throughout, the Fine Art collection represents these artists well, with a much smaller selection of work by the really famous names to put the majority into an art-historical context.

 The single-storey, red brick design embeds the Williamson into its domestic setting so that it is possible to pass almost without noticing.
-Yet this same device, a problem in marketing terms, is what endears the gallery to its visitors.
-It is varied and comfortable; it is not an awe-inspiring or intimidating building, but one which welcomes and surprises.
+Yet this device is what endears the gallery to its visitors.
+It is varied and comfortable; not an intimidating building, but one which welcomes and surprises.